chiselinc/chiselinc.github.io/README.md

 # What have you stumbled upon?

 This is Chelsea Palmer's personal blog, built on a forked template from [Sustain](https://jekyller.github.io/sustain/), powered by [Jekyll](http://jekyllrb.com/) and freely hosted in [Github pages](https://pages.github.com/).
-I'm using it to jump back into learning to ship my own site and assorted content
+I'm using it to jump back into learning to ship my own site and assorted content!

 ## Todos

 * Clean out template content from *_posts/* and *_includes/*
-* Figure out why profile pic isn't showing up
-* Figure out why projects page is 404ing
 * Figure out why jekyll serve is failing locally
-* Populate resume/CV content (borrow structure from https://github.com/jekyller/vitae)
 * Populate projects pages
 * Create and populate interests page
 * Populate contact page